Cody Toppert: College career

 Toppert went on to star at Cornell University (2001–2005) where he was a four-year starter under coach Steve Donahue.
-Toppert was instrumental in laying the foundation for the program leading to their eventual berth in the 2008 NCAA Tournament.
 He finished his college career as 9th all-time at Cornell in career scoring with 1,232 points, first in career three-pointers made (237), and second in all-time games played (108).
 Toppert is sixth in Ivy League history in total three-point field goals made.

 Professional career

 Upon graduation in 2005, Toppert became the first ever player allocated to the NBDL's Albuquerque Thunderbirds, coached by former NBA Defensive Player of the Year, Michael Cooper.
 In his first season, Toppert helped guide the Thunderbirds to their first ever D-League championship.
 Following his success, Toppert chose to play overseas, where he played in New Zealand for the Taranaki Mountainairs, leading the league in scoring at 22.1 points per game.
 He then moved on to Europe, playing in Portugal for FC Barreirense, where he averaged 12.2 points, 3.2 rebounds, and 1.5 steals per game, carrying his club to their first ever appearance in the Cup of Portugal's final four.
 Toppert also led the organization to its first ever appearance in the final eight of the Taca De Liga Cofidis.

 Toppert played the 2007–08 season for the Great Falls Explorers of the CBA under former NBA All-Star Scott Wedman.
 He averaged 16ppg, 3rpg, 3apg and 1.5spg, and was three times named to the honor roll for CBA Player of the Week.
 In 2009, he was signed by MEG Göttingen of the German Basketball Bundesliga.
 In 2010 Toppert moved to BC Wiessenhorn, where he averaged 19 points per game, 6.5 rebounds and 2 assists.
 In summer 2010, he signed for Plymouth Raiders of the British Basketball League.

 After one year in England, Toppert signed for Fulgor Libertas Forli of Italy before moving to Spain with Club Ourense Baloncesto.
 He would go on to complete his career with Basquet Mallorca Bàsquet Mallorca of LEB Oro, Spanish second division.